Start9Labs/documentation/site/source/support/faq/faq-lightning.rst

 ----------------------------
 Yes, the concept of a Watchtower was originally conceptualized in the LN whitepaper.
 A Watchtower is simply a lightning node to which you can give the authority to monitor transactions associated with your open payment channels.

-Is it possible to run Core Lightning and LND in parallel on Embassy?
+Is it possible to run Core Lightning and LND in parallel on StartOS?
 --------------------------------------------------------------------
 Yes, you may run both.
 They will operate in their own environments and allow you to run services that depend on either.

-How do I connect my Lightning wallet or mobile app to my Embassy?
+How do I connect my Lightning wallet or mobile app to my Start9 server?
 -----------------------------------------------------------------
 Please see the :ref:`Lightning Service Guides<lightning-service>` section for more details.